 Yellow tailed woolly monkey conservation

-Since 2007 Neotropical Primate Conservation (NPC) has been using the Critically Endangered yellow tailed woolly monkey (Oreonax flavicauda) as a “flagship species” for conservation in the Tropical Andes Biodiversity Hotspot of North-Eastern Peru.
+Since 2007 Neotropical Primate Conservation (NPC) has been using the Critically Endangered yellow tailedwoolly monkey (Lagothrix flavicauda) as a “flagship species” for conservation in the Tropical Andes Biodiversity Hotspot of North-Eastern Peru.

-We aim to create community run reserves which will protect a major part of the natural biological corridors connecting existing protected areas, ensuring long term habitat protection for O. flavicauda and other sympatric species.
+We aim to create community-run reserves that will protect major areas of the natural biological corridors connecting existing protected areas.
+This will ensure long-term habitat protection for L. flavicauda and other sympatric species.

-We work with people from local communities who are interested in helping to create a network of community run reserves for the conservation of this species.
-In return we are working to help create sustainable, eco-friendly income alternatives to the current non-sustainable practises in the area.
-Growing poverty and disastrous local climate changes have given many local people a first hand appreciation of the urgent need to adjust to a more sustainable way of life and are therefore more then willing to cooperate in any conservation effort.
+We work with people from local communities who are interested in helping to create a network of community-run reserves for the conservation of the yellow-tailed wooly monkey and other species.
+To enable them to carry out effective conservation work, we work with them to create sustainable, eco-friendly income alternatives.
+Growing poverty and disastrous local climate changes have given many local people a first-hand appreciation of the urgent need to adjust to a more sustainable way of life, and are therefore more than willing to cooperate in any conservation effort.

 The yellow tailed woolly monkey project combines the creation of community-run reserves with scientific census work within the proposed reserves, a reforestation program using native tree species that are beneficial to humans and wildlife, environmental education and the development of markets for native agriculture products, handicrafts made in the area, and sustainable ecotourism.